informalsystems/vdd/guide/naming.md

-# VDD Naming Convetions / Semantic Versioning
+# VDD Naming Conventions / Semantic Versioning

 In order to facilitate tracability over several iterations of English and TLA+ specifications, and to make clear to external readers what is